venkataramaraoguttikonda/marine-debris-detection-yolov8/README.md

 We fine-tune a YOLOv8m model on geospatial satellite data, enabling detection of floating debris and similar marine pollutants in real-world ocean conditions.

 The pipeline includes:
-- Inference using pretrained YOLOv8m model
+- Inference using YOLOv8m model
 - Bounding box evaluation (IoU, precision, recall, F1-score)
 - Visualization of predicted and ground-truth boxes on test images